-In this article, we will show you, How to use SSRS Lookup function and its advantages, or How to combine multiple datasets in SSRS report, or How to work with multiple data sets in report creation with an example.
+In this article, we will show you, How to use SSRS Lookup function and its advantages.
+Or, How to combine multiple datasets in the SSRS report.
+Or, How to work with multiple data sets in report creation with an example.

 We are going to use below-shown DataSet to explain the same.
 Please refer to Embedded Data Source, and Dataset articles to understand the steps involved in creating Embedded Data Source, and Dataset that we used for this report.